By Denise Gray, on behalf of the Infant and Toddler Forum

 A new focus for the ITF

-In order to bridge the confidence and knowledge gap, the ITF will be launching an educational programme for frontline HCPs to enhance or refresh their knowledge of the topic.
+In order to bridge the confidence and knowledge gap, the ITF are launching an educational programme for frontline HCPs to enhance or refresh their knowledge of the topic.
 All the resources will be free to access on the ITF website, including an educational refresher course and fact sheets to support frontline professionals and parents to make informed choices.

 With these new training resources, we hope to provide a back-to-basics approach that gives frontline professionals the latest evidence available in the field and the confidence they need to best support parents and infants.